 d.
 The adjacent land has minimal vegetative cover or slopes greater than 15 percent.

 5. Reduced Buffer Widths.
-The director may reduce the standard buffer width on a case-by-case basis to a width of no fewer than 25 feet when the director determines that:
+The Director may reduce the standard buffer width on a case-by-case basis to a width that is the greater of75% the standard buffer width or no fewer than 25 feet when the director determines that:

 a.
-No direct, indirect, short-term, or long-term adverse impacts to regulated wetlands will result from the proposed development activity; or
+No direct, indirect, short-term, or long-term adverse impacts to regulated wetlands will result from the proposed development activity; and

 b.
-The site is extensively vegetated and has less than 15 percent slopes; or
+The site is extensively vegetated and has less than 15 percent slopes; and

 c.
-The project contains provisions to enhance buffers using native vegetation which will provide additional protection for the wetland’s functions and values.
+The project contains provisions to enhance any degraded buffers using native vegetation which will provide additional protection for the wetland’s functions and values.

 6. Buffer Width Averaging.
 Standard buffer zones may be modified by averaging buffer widths.
 Width averaging shall be allowed only where the applicant demonstrates all of the following: